The Law Firm of Attorney Kathleen Reiley, S.C.

 Cohabitation occurs when two people live together as a family without a legal marriage.
 Cohabitation agreements can help resolve misunderstandings and disputes.
 Cohabitation relationships include those between couples of the opposite or same sex.

 Cohabitation Agreements can be entered into by couples before, during or after a domestic relationship, but they are most useful if entered into prior to a domestic relationship.
 See also Gay Marriage Law for cohabitants of the same sex.
 For information about Wisconsin's laws regarding same sex marriage, please visit Same Sex Marriage Under Wisconsin Law.

-Cohabitation Dispute Resolution is one of the few manners in which cohabitation couples can resolve their indifferences, whether the cohabitation relationship is between people of the opposite sex (see Cohabitation Dispute Resolution) or same sex (see Cohabitation Dispute Resolution for Couples of Same Sex.
+Cohabitation Dispute Resolution is one of the few manners in which cohabitation couples can resolve their indifferences, whether the cohabitation relationship is between people of the opposite sex (see Cohabitation Dispute Resolution) or same sex.

 Financial Disclosure Form is a form required by all married persons seeking a divorce.